-- o The client has become ineligible for services (e.g., due to relocation outside Orange County or other eligibility requirements). - ° The client no longer demonstrates need for services. - ° The client chooses to terminate services. - ° The client's needs would be better served by another agency. - ° The client demonstrates unacceptable behavior that violates client rights and responsibilities. - o The client cannot be located after documented multiple and extensive attempts for a period no less than three (3) months. - ° The client died.
+- ° The client has died. - The client has become ineligible for services (e.g., due to relocation outside Orange County or other eligibility requirements). - ° The client no longer demonstrates need for services. - The client chooses to terminate services. - ° The client's needs would be better served by another agency. - The client demonstrates pervasive unacceptable behavior that violates client rights and responsibilities. - ° The client cannot be located after documented multiple and extensive attempts for a period no less than three (3) months.